Kaveesha229/8-ir-array-testing/README.md

 # 8-ir-array-testing
-This project uses an 8-channel IR sensor array to detect black and white lines for line-following or maze-solving robots
+This project uses an 8-channel IR sensor array to detect black and white lines for line-following testings